 The number of commands per hour in this cluster varies a lot throughout the day.
 This high amount of variation is typical and follows the trend we would expect to see: during the workday (7 AM-5 PM) there is much more activity than during the evening, night, and early morning–there are actually no commands run between midnight and 7 AM.

-This big variation in number of commands per hour is partially explained by the difference in the number of users active in each hour.
+This big variation in the number of commands per hour is partially explained by the difference in the number of users active in each hour.
 The line graph below shows how many users were active in each hour and the huge variation in how many commands each user issued.
 Tommen (user name obfuscated to protect customer privacy) ran just 3 queries total; Arya by contrast ran 16 queries in just one hour.
 These variations account for how unpredictable the load on a cluster may be in any given hour.

 We chose TP-CDS (the standard benchmark for Big Data systems) Query 42, which typifies the query an analyst would use.
-Query 42 has a lot of specificity and is clearly an ad hoc query.
+Query 42 has a lot of specificities and is clearly an ad hoc query.
 We had to superficially modify the query to make it compatible with Spark SQL.
 You can find a copy of our modified query here.